tobegit3hub/tuning_game/README.md

 ## Games

 Now you can play the actual **games** by tuning the parameters in the browser.
+Please go to <http://hypertune.cn:8000/games/> for more details.

 ![Games](./images/game_screenshot.png)